In 'Get Out,' Jordan Peele Tackles The 'Human Horror' Of Racial Fear

 If you are a fan of sketch comedy, then you'd probably know the name Jordan Peele.
 He, along with Keegan Michael Key wrote and performed in the acclaimed Comedy Central sketch series Key & Peele.
 The show, which ran for five seasons, earned a Peabody Award and two Primetime Emmys for its hilarious and deeply pointed take on race and culture.

-A popular feature among the sketches on Key & Peele was the way it sometimes mixed humor and horror For example, the zombies who refused to eat black people.
+A popular feature among the sketches on Key & Peele was the way it sometimes mixed humor and horror, for example, the zombies who refused to eat black people.

 Now Peele has taken that strategy and used it in his directorial debut of a horror film called Get Out.
 The movie, which he also wrote and produced, is already being called a bombshell social critique, fearless and a must-see, after its first showing at the Sundance Film Festival.